 This breathing of the Holy Spirit is the counterpart of the breathing of the neshama chayim, the divine essence of lives.
-In Genesis 2.7 YAHVEH gave PHYSICAL LIFE here, He gives SPIRITUAL LIVE.
-This is the beginning of the process of being born spiritually that Christ discussed with Nicodemus.
+In Genesis 2:7 YAHVEH gave PHYSICAL LIFE here.
+He gives SPIRITUAL LIVE; this is the beginning of the process of being born spiritually, which Christ discussed with Nicodemus.
 The actual fulfillment of this initial breathing took place dramatically a few weeks later.

 1 And when the day of Pentecost was fully come, they were all with one accord in one place.